10 Best Electric Guitars Under $1000 in 2017

 The Gibson Les Paul Studio is one of my all-time favorite guitars.
 However, I really didn’t like some of the changes Gibson made to this iconic instrument over the past few years.
 Both cosmetically and sonically I felt like they had taken the Studio back a few steps.

-For 2016, Gibson has reintroduced some of the things I most loved about the Les Paul Studio.
+Last year Gibson reintroduced some of the things I most loved about the Les Paul Studio.
 It’s a real Les Paul, American made and with all the great things you’d come to expect from Gibson, but without all the ornate cosmetics of a Les Paul Standard.
-The classic Studio is back, in the form of the 2016 Studio T!
+The classic Studio is back, in the form of the Studio T!

 Still, a new Les Paul Studio comes is a guitar around the $1500 mark.
 That’s a little steep for some players, and it doesn’t fit into our budget for this review.

-Enter the 2016 Gibson Les Paul Studio T Faded.
+Enter the Gibson Les Paul Faded.
 The faded designation, as you probably guessed, refers to the paint job.
 These guitars featured a lighter satin finish, not the hi-gloss lacquer you’ll find on the basic Studio.
 That’s one big reason this guitar is so affordable.

-Other features include traditional tuners, a rounded ’59 neck profile, and Tektoid nut.
+Other features include traditional tuners, a slim-taper neck profile, and Tektoid nut.

-- Pros: The Gibsons Les Paul Studio Faded T is the best guitar under $800 let alone $1000.
+- Pros: The Gibsons Les Paul Faded is the best guitar under $800 let alone $1000.
 It’s an amazing deal on a great instrument.
-With the demise of the LPJ last year, it’s nice to see Gibson once again offering a super-affordable, American-made Les Paul with classic features.
+With the demise of the LPJ a few years back, it’s nice to see Gibson once again offering a super-affordable, American-made Les Paul with classic features.
 One that doesn’t have the name Epiphone on the headstock!

-- Cons: I’m not totally sold on the worn finishes.
-The Satin Fireburst looks fantastic, and the Worn Cherry pretty darn good.
-Satin Black is okay.
-Worn Brown, meh.
+- Cons: After all these years I’m still not totally sold on the worn finishes.
 This is purely an aesthetic issue, and maybe you’ll love them.

 Fender American Special Stratocaster